remix-project-org/script-runner-generator/README.md

 - import: boolean // adds the import to the script-runner.ts
 - windowImport: boolean // means it will add window['multihashes'] = multihashes;
 - alias, ie: import * as ethersJS from 'ethers';
+- require: uses a require instead of import

 replacements are meant to add custom block of code from a file, it will look for
 \\{MY_BLOCK} in the script-runner.ts